 Adopting CRM can help an organization sell more goods and services so that they can earn larger commissions.
 CRM tools such as presentation templates, proposal documents, personal reporting tools, task lists, outlook integration and sales process checklists help to improve the efficiency and productivity of a sales team.

 CRM works only if the underlying data is well established.
 Good practices help in ensuring that the data is consistent and maintained.
-Establishing drop down fields helps in ensuring data integrity.
+Establishing drop-down fields helps in ensuring data integrity.
 Every employee who has access to the data in the CRM system has to take up responsibility for its integrity.
 CRM allows customization to create a step-oriented sales process that is purely based on the product and selling style, rendering it flexible.
 It will also easily adapt to existing processes.
-Besides, it also helps in maintaining customer engagement letters, product presentations, price lists, catalogs, contracts, etc., which helps in decision-making in order to improve the efficiency of the sales team.
+Besides, it also helps in maintaining customer engagement letters, product presentations, price lists, catalogues, contracts, etc., which helps in decision-making in order to improve the efficiency of the sales team.

 Convert your leads into sales with CRM

 The lifeblood of any sales organization is new, prospective leads.
-CRM works as the single source of leads for the sales team.
-It adds activity-based workflow to a lead record and provides work updates on what to do next.
+CRM works as a single source of leads for the sales team.
+It adds an activity-based workflow to a lead record and provides work updates on what to do next.
 CRM accurately depicts the time and reason to move from one selling stage to the next.
 It also helps in minimizing administrative work and increasing work efficiency.